1. Definitions and Interpretation

 - protect and defend the rights or property of the Consultant; or

 10. Security Interest

-(a) sign any further documents and/or provide any further information (which information the Client warrants to be complete, accurate and up-to-date in all respects) which Consultant may reasonably require to enable perfection of its Security Interest or registration of a financing statement or financing change statement on the PPSR;
+- sign any further documents and/or provide any further information (which information the Client warrants to be complete, accurate and up to date in all respects) which the Consultant may reasonably require to enable perfection of its Security Interest or registration of a financing statement or financing change statement on the PPSR;

-11.1 The Consultant will have such authority as is delegated to it from time to time by the Client, having regard to the Service to be provided by the Consultant pursuant to this Agreement.
+- 11.1 The Consultant will have such authority as is delegated to it from time to time by the Client, having regard to the Services to be provided by the Consultant pursuant to this Agreement.

 12. Termination of agreement

-(d) the client is not a party to any agreement, written or oral, that conflicts with this Agreement;
+- the Client is not a party to any agreement, written or oral, that conflicts with this Agreement;

 15. Conflict of Interest